gilmandelbaum/analysis-pipeline-for-photometry_ex/README.md

 3. analyze, plot and model the sessions/data set

-The goal was to write a pipeline that allows for others in the lab to write there own notebooks and add them to the pipeline seamlessly.
+The goal was to write a pipeline that allows for others in the lab to write their own notebooks and add them to the pipeline seamlessly.
 Also, we wanted to generate data formats that can easily shared and maintain in them the richeness of the data.

 The choice of ehich notebook will determine what pipeline/analysis will be executed.